Lana-Software/.github/profile/README.md

 ## Did you know

 - Lana app development should have started months ago but we haven't done sh*t.
-- we love pineapple pizza.
+- We love pineapple pizza.
 - The Gone series is the best book series ever created.
-- we love playing volleyball.
+- We love playing volleyball.

 <!--
 **Here are some ideas to get you started:**